/blog/can_protocol

 ACK Field

-The transmitter sends the ACK bit as recessive.
-If at least one receiver has correctly received the frame, it forces the ACK bit dominant.
+The transmitter sends the ACK slot as recessive.
+If at least one receiving controller has verified the frame correctly up to that point, it drives the ACK slot dominant.

 EOF